 - Mucus in the stool

 There is no cure for IBS but symptoms can be managed with meds, diet, and exercise.
-April is Irritable Bowel Syndrome Awareness Month, and we encourage you to seek treatment if you think you have IBS.
+We encourage you to seek treatment if you think you have IBS.
 You don’t have to suffer in silence.
 With the proper treatment, you can manage IBS and gain control over your daily life without worrying about having any issues.
 Our doctors and nurses can help.